Thekua Recipe -100 % Khasta Thekua You Will Fall in Love With

 Traditionally, thekua is shaped with wooden moulds.
 In case you don’t have one then you can shape them with your hand and design them with a fork or toothpick.

-Why is my thekua getting stick to the mould?
+Why is my thekua getting stuck in the mould?

-Grease the mould with either ghee or oil to resist the dough to stick to the mould.
+Grease the mould with either ghee or oil to resist the dough sticking to the mould.

-It is very important to prepare a tight dough.
+It is very important to prepare a medium soft dough (tight dough).
 If the dough becomes soft, then the texture of thekua won’t be crispy and you will not get khasta thekua.

 My Recommended Product: